The Four-Legged Medicare stool

 No Network Restrictions

 Any doctor, hospital, or other medical provider that accepts Medicare must accept your Medicare supplement insurance plan.
 You can choose to see any doctor in any city when you want.
+98% of all physicians nationwide accept Traditional Medicare.
 This is not the case with most Medicare Advantage “Part C” plans since many Medicare Advantage plans are coupled with an HMO which limits your choices as to which doctors or hospitals you can choose from.

 Easy To Compare Plans